 Mix together all herbs, zest, salt, sugar, and baking powder

 Pat turkey dry and sprinkle with dry brine, all over that turkey!
 Then massage the brine into the skin for a few minutes, place in a big plastic bag, seal it tight and place in the fridge for 1-3 days...the longer the better!

 Remove bird from refrigerator, wipe off brine with paper towel and allow turkey to come to room temperature

 Finely chop garlic, thyme, and rosemary, and then zest lemon

 Add herbs and lemon zest to butter, generously add sea salt and pepper to butter and mix well using a fork

 Use your hands to gently separate the skin of the turkey from the meat, then place 2/3 of the herbed butter under the skin, spreading out to cover as much of the turkey as you can.
 Melt remaining butter and pour over skin.

 If desired place additional herbs and one quartered onion into cavity of bird

-Then preheat oven to 425 degrees, place the turkey in oven and immediately turn heat down to 350 degrees, cook for 2 1/2 - 3 1/2 hours depending on size.
+Preheat oven to 425 degrees, place the turkey in oven and immediately turn heat down to 350 degrees, cook for 2 1/2 - 3 1/2 hours depending on size.
 A stuffed turkey requires about 15 minutes per pound while unstuffed turkeys require 12-15 minutes per pound.
-Internal temperature should be between 150-160 degrees (using a meat thermometer takes the guess work out of it) See tips in blog post above for using a meat thermometer.
+Internal temperature should be between 155-165 degrees (using a meat thermometer takes the guess work out of it) See tips in blog post above for using a meat thermometer.